eternauta1337/uni-token-distribution/README.md

 npx hardhat unicheck <address-list>
 ```

+Note: The script uses Ethers' default provider, but you can specify your own in a .env file.
+See `.env.sample`.

 ### Technical overview

 According to an arbitrary set of rules determined by Uniswap, addresses that used the protocol before the distribution date could interact with a TokenDistributor to claim UNI tokens.